Hennzau/ecs/ecs/src/memory/README.md

 The value of the cursor is accessible by the `mapping.value ()` function.

+### Optimization

+The aim of our mapping system is to create an efficient mapping, which finds a way to generate a minimum number of storages.
+For this example, with 3 different components, when we want fast access to each combination, the minimum amount of storage to create is 3, and our mapping system achieves this.

 ### How to use this mapping method

 Now you've create a mapping, you need to use it to store entities in the right order.
 To do that, when you add a component to an entity,